 - In 2017, the City undertook a vision plan, Imagine Salem, which entailed an extensive bilingual public process (English and Spanish) which established goals and guiding principles for housing, employment, transportation, and community life.
 The City will continue to monitor the housing, employment, transportation and community life goals through measurable outcomes and make policy changes as deemed necessary to address obstacles of underserved needs. - The Salem Community Food Assessment (2018) identified gaps in Salem's food delivery system impacting low and moderate income residents, including infrastructure and transportation barriers, as well as strategies for improving access to markets and nutritional programs.
-The City plans to continue to support programs that address said barriers. - In 2020, the City completed a Housing Needs Assessment to understand current and future housing needs.
-The data from that study will be used to support housing policies that address obstacles to meet underserved needs. - Salem's rental housing is vulnerable to conversion into ownership units given not just its tenure but also its age and scale, protections for renters displaced by conversions is an underserved need.
-To that end the City is working on a condominium conversion ordinance that will provide protections to tenants of rental housing when a property owner proposes to convert units to condominium or cooperative ownership. - The City has also recently provided financial support to rental assistance programs managed by the Salem Housing Authority and the North Shore Community Action Programs to maintain Salem households that are at risk of displacement.
+The City plans to continue to support programs that address said barriers. - In 2021, the City commenced a housing production planning process.
+The housing production plan will address obstacles and identify strategies to meet underserved needs. - Salem's rental housing is vulnerable to conversion into ownership units given not just its tenure but also its age and scale, protections for renters displaced by conversions is an underserved need.
+To that end the City is working on a condominium conversion ordinance that will provide protections to tenants of rental housing when a property owner proposes to convert units to condominium or cooperative ownership. - The City provides financial support to rental assistance programs managed by the Salem Housing Authority and the North Shore Community Action Programs to maintain Salem households that are at risk of displacement.